DAVID'S REVIEW OF THE ENGLISH STANDARD VERSION|

 When most people are asked what they would take with them if they were going to a deserted island, often will say they would take a Bible.
 But if you can only take one Bible with you, what translation would it be?

 While a thought for thought translation like the New Living Translation or New International Version sounds ideal, such Bibles need to be compared to a more literal translation to see where the inspired writer ends and where the scholar's opinion of what he thinks the writer says begins, which belongs in a commentary and not the Bible.
 But you can take only one Bible, so a thought for thought Bible would be out.
 I would take a Bible that is "essentially literal."
 But while the New American Standard Bible is very literal and ideal for deep word study, it's too wooden and wordy to be used for casual reading.

 I would take the English Standard Version.
 While there are some untranslated idioms (Hebrew and Greek figures of speech), all Bibles have that problem.
-It has beautiful English.
-The ESV avoids being the slavishly literal translation of the NASB, it reveals what the inspired writer said and avoids scholars uninspired thoughts and opinions.
+It has beautiful English and reveals what the inspired writer said and avoids scholars uninspired thoughts and opinions.
 An Bible that is suited to casual and devotional reading, and for deep study would be ideal for taking on a trip to an deserted island.
 The ESV fits the bill for all-around usage.